stevekane/promise-it-wont-hurt/README.md

 You will learn the ins and outs of promises including error handling, value propagation, synchronous returns, and composition.

-By the end of the workshop you will be comfortable using Q to work with promises AND writing your own functions that leverage promises to provide clean abstractions and error handling.
+By the end of the workshop you will be comfortable using ES6 promises AND writing your own functions that leverage promises to provide clean abstractions and error handling.